English Curriculum Intent

 We follow the Little Wandle scheme for reading and ensure that each child is given a reading book with the relevant sounds that they are learning at that time.
 The books are varied in their genres which encourages a love of different texts.
 Children read in a group three times a week , using the same text, following a process of decoding, prosody and comprehension.
 Following the comprehension session, children will take the book home.
 At this point, it is expected that they will be reading the book at 90% accuracy and with a high level of fluency.

 We want children to enjoy reading at both home and school and for parents to be on board with reading with their children.
 Our approach to reading in KS2 is that all pupils can access a class selection of Recommended Reads that cover a range of genres.
 These are high quality texts which have been carefully chosen to challenge and engage our pupils.
 We encourage children to read for pleasure by choosing a book that engages them and that they can share with an adult.
 Once a book is completed, children complete a task in their reading journal.
-They are encouraged to talk about the book with their peers and discuss the books once read, making decisions if to recommend to a friend or not.
+They are encouraged to talk about the book with their peers and discuss the books once read, making the decision to recommend to a friend or not.

 Speaking and Listening:

 Not only do we encourage our children to become confident readers and writers but we value performance and the speaking and listening strands of the National Curriculum.
 We nurture confident children who engage in deep conversations and debates about topics and important issues.
-Children question each other in a challenging, yet respectful way, to further understanding and explore meaning.
+Children question each other in a challenging, yet respectful way, to further their understanding and explore meaning.
 Drama is used to develop children’s expression and confidence and all children get the opportunity to perform on the stage during their time at school.
 We teach children to present clearly and use intonation and expression to capture an audience and entertain.

 Through our high quality teaching of English, we aspire for all children to reach age related expectations or above by the end of each year group.

-In each lesson, teachers assess pupils understanding through marking and feedback and verbal communication.
+In each lesson, teachers assess pupils' understanding through marking and feedback and verbal communication.
 Teachers then assess if pupils have met the objective and then act appropriately through small group catch up, 1:1 support or an additional lesson on a skill.

 English is assessed termly (half termly for SEN) and data is recorded on to the Insight tracking system.
-Reading is assessed through both reading comprehension test and through teacher knowledge gained during other reading sessions.
+Reading is assessed through both reading comprehension tests and through teacher knowledge gained during other reading sessions.
 Writing is assessed based on at least two pieces of writing that have been taught over the course of the term.
 Phonics assessments are done for all children in KS2 at the end of each phase.
 These are passed to KS2 and continued with specific children.
 Children in EYFS are assessed through adult led activities and observations.

-What our children will learn in EYFS
+What our children will learn in EYFS:

 At our school the progression of Knowledge and Skills in English at EYFS is taken from the Prime Areas of Communication and Understanding and Movement and Handling and the Specific Area of Literacy from the non-statutory guidance for Early Years Outcomes (formerly known as Development Matters) that underpin assessment of children’s Learning and Development towards the EYFS Profile Early Learning Goals within Early Years Foundation Stage (EYFS, 2012).

 We promote a love of reading and writing whereby children want to read and write spontaneously with enjoyment.
+Reception children have a Year Six buddy who they frequently read with.
+This sparks discussions about stories and texts which then provide inspiration for writing.